Geordi's VISOR and Eyes

 In the present time frame in TNG: "All Good Things", Geordi's eyes are restored under the influence of anti-time (although this doesn't make much sense, because Geordi never had working eyes that could be regenerated or reverted).
 These eyes seem to be blue, unlike the ones that would grow back in "Insurrection".
 But the regenerating iris (that was previously missing) may not yet have reached the final level of pigmentation in "All Good Things".

 In the future time frame of the same episode, the old Geordi La Forge can be seen with bluish implants.
-These implants looks similar as those that he will have in the "regular" future timeline in the three last TNG feature films.
+These implants look similar as those that he will have in the "regular" future timeline in the three last TNG feature films.

 Captain Geordi La Forge appears in the alternate future of VOY: "Timeless", set in 2390, again with bluish implants.
 The contact lenses resemble those that were already used in "All Good Things" and those that can be seen in the TNG movies, but the resolution of the SD footage of Voyager doesn't allow a better look.